 The MAA is fortunate to have both an experienced lobbyist and an experienced Executive Director who are known and highly respected by the Legislature.
 This combination enables us to communicate and work closely with our allied health and public safety colleagues on a variety of issues that arise throughout the session.

-Throughout the legislative session, the MAA Legislative Committee has a weekly conference call while the Legislature is in session to discuss bills of interest and plan our involvement.
+The MAA Legislative Committee has a weekly conference call while the Legislature is in session to discuss bills of interest.
 All MAA members are welcome to participate on these calls.
-Following these conference calls, a Legislative Update was distributed to all members and posted in the Members Area of this website.
+Following these conference calls, an Update was distributed to all members.

 The MAA is a regular attendee at Maine EMS meetings such as the Board of EMS, Medical Directions & Practice Board, Rules Committee, and several others.
 We also attend regional EMS council meetings and are a member of the Maine Fire Chiefs Association.

 - - - -